Applicant’s Guide to the CanExport Program

 - Have a minimum of one full-time equivalent (FTE) employee and a maximum of 250 FTE employees.
 The number of employees working for a company is based on the number of T4 slips produced by the company;

-- Have no less than $200,000 and no more than $50 million in annual revenue declared in Canada during its last complete fiscal year.
+- Have no less than $200,000 and no more than $50 million in annual revenue declared in Canada during its last complete fiscal year (or during the last 12 months for monthly and quarterly filers).
 Company’s revenues are based on the line 101 of the GST 34 return (or the FP-500-V for Quebec based applicants).
 Under this line, all income, including exempt supplies, taxable supplies as well as international sales, must be included.

 All of the above criteria will be verify by the CRA via the business identifier number indicated in the application.